Call for Colloquia

 Honors Electives

 Honors College students must complete at least 12 credits of additional electives in Honors College courses, representing a broad range of interests and fields.
 Generally these are upper-division disciplinary courses but an array of options is available.
+These courses are honors versions of existing OSU courses, will carry an H suffix (e.g., BA 211H), and are tailored to Honors College students.
 We seek innovative and stimulating courses, and in particular encourage interdisciplinary approaches.
-Guidelines and requirements in this category are identical with those described above for the honors sections of BCC offerings.
-The Honors College has special topics numbers, and a full suite of upper-division blanket numbered courses, which may be used for elective courses if a departmental designator is unavailable or inappropriate.
+Honors sections of these OSU courses are coordinated between the Honors College and OSU academic units.
+Faculty interested in offering an honors section of an existing OSU class should contact their unit leader and/or HC Associate Dean Susan Rodgers.

 Selection

-• Proposals for Honors colloquia should be submitted at the link provided at the top of this page.
+• Proposals for honors colloquia must be submitted at the link provided at the top of this page.

-• Proposals for Honors sections of existing OSU courses (i.e. ANS 121H, H 100H, etc.) must be discussed with HC Associate Dean Susan Rodgers ([email protected]) before being proposed through a separate proposal system.
+• Ideas for honors sections of existing OSU courses (i.e. ANS 121H, H 100H, etc.) must be discussed with HC Associate Dean Susan Rodgers ([email protected]) and the unit leader of the appropriate OSU academic unit.

-We will notify proposers of proposal status around the end of winter term.
-Honors courses and colloquia selected as a result of submitted proposals are “one-time-only” agreements with no automatic renewal.
-General Guidelines and Criteria for Honors courses and colloquia are as follows:
+We will notify proposers of their colloquium proposal's status around the end of winter term.
+Honors colloquia selected as a result of submitted proposals are “one-time-only” agreements with no automatic renewal.
+General guidelines and criteria for honors courses and colloquia are as follows:

 • Honors sections of existing OSU courses must meet prerequisites for subsequent courses, as determined by curricular and administrative units.

-• Proposals should address the specific challenges and opportunities afforded by small classes with dedicated and accomplished students.
+• Proposals for HC colloquia and ideas for honors sections of existing OSU courses should address the specific challenges and opportunities afforded by small classes with dedicated and accomplished students.

 • Courses and colloquia should not simply cover more material or insist on additional rigor.